-Adam D. Singer began working with Kartemquin Films in 1989 spending 5 years on the critically acclaimed documentary Hoop Dreams and has continued his association with them for the past 19 years.
+Adam D. Singer began working with Kartemquin Films in 1989, spending 5 years on the critically acclaimed documentary Hoop Dreams, and has continued his association with them ever since.
 He has worked on various productions, both nationally and internationally, as a producer, cameraman and sound recordist.

 With Kartemquin and director Steve James he produced No Crossover: The Trial of Allen Iverson which had its world premiere at the SXSW Film Festival and aired as part of ESPN Films' 2010 International Documentary Association award-winning series "30 for 30."
 The film was selected for the IDOCS International Documentary Forum in Beijing, and also played at the Cleveland, Full Frame, Dallas, Nashville and Atlanta film festivals, among others.
 In 2011, No Crossover was selected by the U.S. Department of State for the American Documentary Showcase.

 He spent 4 years working with Kartemquin on the IDA award-winning PBS series The New Americans (2004).
 He produced, with director Steve James and Gordon Quinn, the feature length documentary Stevie.
 The film was nominated for an Independent Spirit Award, won numerous international awards including Best Documentary Cinematography at the Sundance Film Festival, Best Documentary at IDFA in Amsterdam and the prestigious Mayors prize at the Yamagata Doc festival in Japan (2003).
 Also with Kartemquin he produced, directed and shot the series Life Stories for Mississippi Public Television.
 Singer also won a national Emmy for co-producing Vietnam, Long Time Coming at Kartemquin.